moondance-labs/tanssi-docs/builders/interact/ethereum-api/dev-env/foundry.md

 chisel
 ```

-In the shell, you can write Solidity code as if it was running within a function:
+In the shell, you can write Solidity code as if it were running within a function:

 ```solidity
 bytes memory myData = abi.encode(100, true, "Build with Tanssi");